SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-27-paxlovid-day-2.md

 ## Another bit of a rough night

-The first night was the nightmare of never-ending diarrhea.
+The first night on paxlovid was the nightmare of never-ending diarrhea.
 (Where did it all _come_ from?!
 Must my intestines wind through
-[a Hilbert space of mind-boggling dimension](https://en.wikipedia.org/wiki/Hilbert_space), to hold that much?
-Apparently so!
+[a Hilbert space of mind-boggling dimension](https://en.wikipedia.org/wiki/Hilbert_space), to hold that much, ummm&hellip; _ordure?_  Apparently so!
 But none of my professors, when teaching Hilbert space, ever used this example.
 I wonder why&hellip;)

-The second night was the sore throat from hell.
+The second night on paxlovid &ndash; last night &ndash; was the sore throat from hell.
 I had trouble swallowing even saliva, painful enough to stop getting to sleep.
 I eventually discovered that if I lay very still, breathed shallowly, and _pretended_ to be asleep, saliva production would go down as if I _were_ asleep.
 Then I wouldn't be jolted awake when I had to swallow.

 Again, not ideal.
 But probably closer to ideal than hospitalization for COVID-19 would have been for me.